 If you need assistance with this task in a GroupWise system that includes domains on Linux servers, see Section 4.1, Select Domain.

-Double-click worksheet items 3 through 7)., then fill in the fields in the Create GroupWise Domain dialog box (
+Double-click New Domain Summary Sheet., then fill in the fields in the Create GroupWise Domain dialog box from your

 Make sure theand options are selected, then click to display the Link Configuration Wizard.

-Follow the on-screen instructions to define how the new domain links to the existing domain (listed in thefield).
-When you’ve finished defining the link, ConsoleOne creates the Domain object and displays the domain Identification page.
+Follow the on-screen instructions to define how the new domain links to the existing domain, listed in thefield.
+When you have finished defining the link, ConsoleOne creates the Domain object and displays the domain Identification page.

-Fill in the fields that have not been filled in for you (worksheet items 8 through 10).
+Fill in the fields that have not been filled in for you from your New Domain Summary Sheet:

 Clickto save the domain information.

 Continue with Configuring the MTA for the New Domain.